With some of the lowest unemployment rates seen in decades, the current employment market is a job seeker’s paradise.

 You may not be in a position to pay employees for leaving, but can you institute a process where employees are encouraged to evaluate why they took the job at your company?

-Michele Bailey is president and CEO of Blazing Agency and My Big Idea®.
+My Big Idea®.
 These two lines of business work congruently to support her clients’ success.